 On an older washing machine the symptoms should be that it carries on washing indefinitely.
 And even a few modern washing machines can develop faults that cause the washer to stick mid cycle and wash forever without producing an error code even though they are supposed to.
-If you suspect something like that, call a repair man.
+If you suspect something like that, or more serious washing machine problems, call a repair man.
 It is not a DIY job.

 I can’t feel any hot water through the door while washing my laundry

 A common misbelief that there must be something wrong.
 Not necessarily, because:

 - The water is only hot inside the washing machine for a small amount of time during a wash

 - Many washing machine doors also have an outer plastic insulating cover so it's sometimes hard to feel any hot water

 - Modern washing machines put so little water in the wash that hardly any warm water splashes on the door glass